poiyomi/PoiyomiDocs/changelog/2025-07-06-poiyomi-toon-9.2.61-changelog.md

 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.

 ### Removed
-- Removed Unity Fog variants to improve shader compile times.
+- Improved shader compilation times.
   - *This should account for a ~66% speed increase for upload compile times.*